ang3lo-azevedo/AIOStreams-config/README.md

 12. **SDR** - Standard Dynamic Range
 13. **Unknown** - Unspecified visual quality

-> **Note**: This ordering ensures that **3D and IMAX content appears first** in stream lists, followed by the highest quality HDR formats.
-The configuration prioritizes immersive and enhanced viewing experiences.

 ## 🎯 Quality Patterns (Regex)

 The configuration includes sophisticated regex patterns to classify releases: